The Vancouver Model:

 of Statistics and Actuarial Science at Simon Fraser University in 2009.

-ii) Machine Learning by Stanford University on Coursera,
+and Machine Learning by Stanford University on Coursera.
+He is also delving into cryptocurrency application development.

 Since 1997, Eric has also been a statistical consultant/collaborator for a variety of clinical and epidemiological